Maida-Iftikhar/MSEngage2022Project/README.md

 The real time of attendance is recorded as well, making it an efficient alternataive for regular attendances in the schools , offices or other institues.
 For this project,
 I have created a folder named ImagesAttendance which stores the data of the attendees.
-I have stored the images of Elon Musk, Jack Ma, Mark Zuckerberg, JK Rowling and a picture of my little cousin Anam Fatima who was too fascinated to be recognised by a computer.
+I have stored the images of Elon Musk, Jack Ma, Mark Zuckerberg, JK Rowling
 The file named "Requirements.txt" contains all the tech used and their respective versions too.
 The main dependencies used are:
 * Flask